 This therapist has indicated that they belong to an Accredited Register.

 Other areas of counselling I deal with

 As an integrative psychotherapist I use approaches used in CBT, Person-Centred Counselling, Transactional Analysis, Psychodynamic Counselling and Creative-Expressive Therapy amongst others, so that I have a range of skills and tools that I can draw upon to help you in all aspects of your emotional well-being.

 At times, dependent on your needs, I may also introduce creative-expressive interventions as an alternative way for you to express feelings or emotions about painful experiences that you may find difficult to verbally put into words.
 This may include the use of visualisation, art, letter-writing and narrative, object-referencing or modelling.
 Embracing creativity helps you to explore your imagination, acting as a bridge to your unconscious thoughts and feelings and gain fresh insight to old and challenging difficulties.

 All individual sessions are 50 minutes in duration, couples/relationship counselling sessions take 1 hour.
-I offer daytime, evenings and Saturday appointments to fit in with your lifestyle.
+I offer daytime and early evening appointments.

 I am able to offer a small reduction for bulk booking (6+ sessions).
 Please enquire.

 Concessions may also be available for students and trainee therapists.